Editorial Review

 Beyond GHK-Cu: Other Peptides for Hair Growth

-While GHK-Cu dominates the research landscape, several other peptides show promise for hair growth applications:
+While GHK-Cu leads the research landscape, several other peptides show promise for hair growth:

-Thymosin Beta-4 (Tβ4): A 43-amino-acid peptide that promotes hair growth through activation of hair follicle stem cells.
-Research by Philp et al. published in FASEB Journal (2004) demonstrated that Tβ4 accelerated hair growth in preclinical models by stimulating both migration and differentiation of stem cells within the follicular bulge region.
-Tβ4 also promotes wound healing and tissue repair, which may benefit scalps with microinflammation or scarring alopecia.
+Thymosin Beta-4 (Tβ4): A 43-amino-acid peptide that promotes hair growth by activating hair follicle stem cells.
+Research by Philp et al. in FASEB Journal (2004) showed that Tβ4 sped up hair growth in preclinical models.

 PTD-DBM (Protein Transduction Domain-Dishevelled Binding Motif): A peptide designed to activate the Wnt/β-catenin signaling pathway in dermal papilla cells.
-A 2017 study in the Journal of Investigative Dermatology showed that topical PTD-DBM application regenerated new hair follicles in preclinical models — a finding with implications beyond simply maintaining existing hair.
-By activating Wnt signaling, PTD-DBM may enable follicle neogenesis in areas of complete hair loss.
+A 2017 study in the Journal of Investigative Dermatology showed that topical PTD-DBM grew new hair follicles in preclinical models.

-Biomimetic Peptides (Acetyl Tetrapeptide-3): Used commercially in combination with biochanin A (marketed as Capixyl), this peptide reduces the inflammatory cascade driven by DHT while stimulating ECM proteins around the follicle.
-A clinical study published in International Journal of Cosmetic Science (2012) reported that Capixyl outperformed 5% minoxidil in anagen hair density in a 4-month trial involving subjects with androgenetic alopecia.
+Biomimetic Peptides (Acetyl Tetrapeptide-3): Used with biochanin A (marketed as Capixyl), this peptide reduces DHT-driven inflammation while boosting ECM proteins around the follicle.
+A clinical study in International Journal of Cosmetic Science (2012) reported that Capixyl beat 5% minoxidil in anagen hair density.
+This was in a 4-month trial with subjects who had androgenetic alopecia.

-KGF Peptide Mimetics: Keratinocyte growth factor (KGF/FGF-7) is a critical signaling molecule for hair matrix cell proliferation.
-Peptide sequences that mimic KGF receptor binding have shown the ability to extend anagen phase duration in follicle organ culture models.
-While still in early research stages, KGF mimetics represent a targeted approach to the specific growth factor deficiency observed in thinning hair.
+KGF Peptide Mimetics: Keratinocyte growth factor (KGF/FGF-7) is a critical signaling molecule for hair matrix cell growth.
+Peptide sequences that mimic KGF receptor binding can extend anagen phase duration in follicle organ culture models.
+While still in early research stages, KGF mimetics offer a targeted approach to the growth factor deficit seen in thinning hair.

-For a broader overview of peptide applications across biological systems, explore our peptide therapy guide.
+For a broader overview of peptide uses across biological systems, explore our peptide therapy guide.

 Get Peptide Research Updates